DCsunset/LFReader/README.md

 ### v3.0.0

-Steps to migrate database from v2.0.0+ to v3.0.0:
+Steps to migrate database from v2.0.0+ to v3.0.0+:
 1. Make a backup of both the old database and archive directory
 2. Change `base_url`, `base_dir`, and `archive_options` to match your old settings and put the old archive directory at the specified location
 3. Run `python scripts/migrate_v3.0.0.py <old_db> <new_db>` to create the new db and update the archive directory
 4. Remove unnecessary subdirectories n archive directory.
 The new archives directory should only contain files
-5. Test the migrated db and archive directory with v3.0.0
+5. Test the migrated db and archive directory with v3.0.0+
+6. It's recommended to use the db with v3.1.0+ as it optimizes the storage

 ### v2.0.0